kaylathedev/teamtrees-prediction/readme.md

 # \#TeamTrees Prediction Twitter Bot

-This application will tweet the predicted completetion date of the #TeamTrees fundraiser.
+This NodeJS application will tweet the predicted completetion date of the [#TeamTrees](https://teamtrees.org/) fundraiser.

 The data is stored in `team-trees-history.yaml` and the app computes a best line of fit using a "linear" algorithim.
 It ignores everything before November 1st *(because most of the huge donations happened in October)*